NaaeemMalik/my-Chromium-forks/docs/ios/infra.md

 #### Configs

-Because the recipes live in another repository, changes to the recipes don't go through the GTX Browser [commit queue] and aren't tested on the [try server].
+Because the recipes live in another repository, changes to the recipes don't go through the GTx Browser [commit queue] and aren't tested on the [try server].
 In order to allow bot changes to be tested by the commit queue, the recipes for iOS are generic instead of bot-specific, and rely on configuration files which live in master-specific JSON config files located in [src/ios/build/bots].